-Chrome’s extensions allows you to supercharge your web development process in the browser.
-Here are a few that have proven themselves useful and have become a regular part of my development workflow.
+Chrome extensions greatly improve the web development process in the browser by providing extra tools to work with.
+Here are some useful ones that have become a regular part of my development workflow.

 WhatFont — Identify web fonts on hover.
 Click to see additional details.

 Wappalyzer — Detects the technology behind the websites you visit.
 Cool info such as web frameworks, content management systems, and server software.

 VisBug — Open source web design tool.
 Great for designing, prototyping, modifying, or debugging visual and code problems.

 Octotree — Github file tree navigation that makes it easy to move around projects quickly on Github’s website.

 SnapFont — Preview Google fonts on a live website.
 This is great to assess typography options on the fly.